bjks10/RPC/README.md

 * Subpop3_true: 50x3 matrix.
 This matrix contains the 3 modal cluster patterns modally expected from subpopulation 3.
 Each column represents a different global pattern with no deviation in any of the 50 variables.

 ## Example Output
-Execution of the RPC_example.m file with Example dataset should generate the following results saved in the 'Expected Output' folder:
+Execution of the RPC_example.m file with Example dataset should generate the following results:
 * Posterior median estimates of all RPC model parameters (π,λ,θ_0,θ_1,ν,β) saved as RPCparm_ex.mat
 * Text file outputs of π,ν,β (pis.txt, nus.txt, betas.txt).
 * Text file output of predicted modal pattern of global clusters (GlobalPattern_predicted.txt)